ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-march-2024.md

 | February  | 49.15                     |
 | March     | 27.43                     |

 ![chart-Monthly-Median-Win-Values](/uploads/chart-Monthly-Median-Win-Values-March.png)

-The median win values saw a substantial decline to 27.43 xBZZ in March from February's 49.15 xBZZ, indicating a decrease in the median amount of rewards won per event.
+The median win values experienced a marked decline to 27.43 xBZZ, reflecting a decrease in the typical reward amount won by nodes in win events.

 ## Monthly Average Win Values
 This metric is the average win amount for each win event.